trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminadesktopplugin4.png
    :scale: 100%

-:numref:`Figure %s: Desktop Icons <luminadesktopplugin4>`
+   Desktop Icons

-This plugin will define an area on the desktop to display icons.
+This plugin, seen in :numref:`Figure %s <luminadesktopplugin4>`, will define an area on the desktop to display icons.
 If enough icons are added to the plugin, a scroll bar will appear for the user to scroll through all available icons.

 .. _Note Pad: